 3. Concrete Bricks

-Heavy in weight and manufactured from dense aggregate, solid concrete blocks are significantly strong, thus able to provide robust structural support and stability.
+Heavy and manufactured from dense aggregate, solid concrete blocks are significantly strong, thus able to provide robust structural support and stability.
 They are easy and consume less time to manufacture.

-These blocks are hollow inside, and depending upon the utility, can be manufactured into different shapes and sizes.
+These types of bricks are hollow inside, and depending upon the utility, can be manufactured into different shapes and sizes.
 These lightweight blocks may have several hollow compartments as per requirements.